Over the next few days, owners of 40,503 properties throughout Red Deer will receive their 2019 property assessment notices in the mail.

-The information on the property assessment notices will be used to calculate the 2018 property taxes.
-Each assessment is based on the property’s market value as of July 1, 2017 and its physical condition as of December 31, 2017.
+The 2019 assessments reflect the property’s market value as of July 1, 2018, and its physical condition as of December 31, 2018.
 Any changes to the real estate market or condition of a property after these dates will be reflected in next year’s assessment.
-For this reason, residential property owners may notice their assessed value may differ from the current market or a real estate appraisal.
+For this reason, a property’s assessed value may differ from the current market or a real estate appraisal.

 For more information, contact: